Efficient Post-Selection for General Quantum LDPC Codes: Results

 Based on the cluster norm fraction metrics in Definitions~\ref{def:cluster_size_norm_fraction} and~\ref{def:cluster_llr_norm_fraction}, we propose the following post-selection strategy (the term ``global decoding'' is used to distinguish from the real-time strategy):

-\begin{strategy}[Cluster-based post-selection for global decoding] Execute a clustering-based decoder and collect cluster size or LLR data (optionally restricted to error mechanisms involving the observables to be corrected).
+\begin{strategy}[Cluster-based post-selection for global decoding] Execute a clustering-based decoder and collect cluster size or LLR data (optionally restricted to a subset of error mechanisms that nontrivially affects the logical Pauli correction under decoding).
 Given a method $m \in \qty{\mathrm{size}, \mathrm{LLR}}$, norm order $\alpha > 0$, and cutoff threshold $c \in [0, 1]$, accept the decoding result only when $Q_m^{(\alpha)} \leq c$. \end{strategy}

-This strategy offers several advantages over the logical gap method: \begin{enumerate} \item Some clustering-based decoders such as the generalized UF, BP+LSD, and AC decoders are applicable to general QLDPC codes. \item No comparative decoding is required; a single decoder execution suffices to compute the metrics, while computing the logical gap requires $2^k$ executions for $k$ logical observables. \item The approach integrates naturally with real-time modular decoding (e.g., sliding-window methods \cite{dennis2002topological, skoric2023parallel, tan2023scalable, huang2024increasing, gong2024toward,berent2024analog,scruby2024highthreshold,hillmann2025localized, kang2025quits}), as global cluster statistics can be inferred from partial information in intermediate decoding outcomes. \item Abort decisions can be made after constructing valid clusters but before running local decoders, avoiding unnecessary computational overheads when aborting.
+This strategy offers several advantages over the logical gap method: \begin{enumerate} \item Some clustering-based decoders such as the generalized UF, BP+LSD, and AC decoders are applicable to general QLDPC codes. \item No comparative decoding is required; a single decoder execution suffices to compute the metrics, while computing the logical gap requires at most $4^{k}$ executions for $k$ logical qubits. \item The approach integrates naturally with real-time modular decoding (e.g., sliding-window methods \cite{dennis2002topological, skoric2023parallel, tan2023scalable, huang2024increasing, gong2024toward,berent2024analog,scruby2024highthreshold,hillmann2025localized, kang2025quits}), as global cluster statistics can be inferred from partial information in intermediate decoding outcomes. \item Abort decisions can be made after constructing valid clusters but before running local decoders, avoiding unnecessary computational overheads when aborting.
 However, this advantage may be modest since cluster construction is often more computationally heavy than its decoding.
 For instance, the BP+LSD decoder requires $O(n^3)$ basic operations to build a valid cluster while $O(n^2)$ to decode it, where $n$ is the cluster size \cite{hillmann2025localized}. \end{enumerate}